paulinho-16/MEIC-TVVS/assignments/assignment5.md

 - ??% Line Coverage
 - ??% Branch Coverage

-## 2) JUnit features explored
+## 2) JUnit features

 // TODO: introdução a dizer quais as classes que decidimos testar e porquê

+As stated before, we decided to just test the non-GUI related classes, that is, the ones in the packages:

+- `misc`: functions that are required from lots of places in the code, in this case, related to date formatting
+- `project`: main code with the program logic

+Besides this, we also tested the main class, located in the `src` package.

+In this section, we describe the most interesting features of **JUnit** applied in our tests.

 // TODO: no formatDate remover testes inúteis -> após perguntar ao stor o que está pinned

-### Feature X
+### Assertions

-// TODO: descrever feature X

-One of the leading testing goals is to compare the *expected value* to the *actual value* of a code partition.
+One of the leading testing goals is to compare the *expected value* to the *actual value* of a code execution.
 To perform this comparison, the *JUnit* *Assertions* library provides the following methods:
 - `static void assertTrue(boolean condition)` - Asserts that the provided *condition* is true
 - `static void assertFalse(boolean condition)` - Asserts that the provided *condition* is false
 - `static void assertEquals(Object Expected, Object Actual)` - Asserts that *expected* and *actual* are equal.
 Both arguments must be of the same type
 - `static <T extends Throwable> assertThrows(assertThrows(Class<T> expectedType, Executable executable)` - Asserts that the execution of the supplied executable throws an exception of te expectedType and returns the exception
 - `static void assertAll(Executable... executables)` - Asserts that all supplied executables do not throw exceptions

 #### 1) **assertTrue** && **assertFalse**
 We used these methods when the evaluated result's variable type was **boolean**